jlabouliere/surfs_up/README.md

 # Surf's Up Challenge
 ## Overview
-Using the hawaii.sqlite data, an analysis for June and December temperatures is requested.
+Using the hawaii.sqlite data, an analysis for June and December temperatures is requested to determine feasibility of year round ice cream and surf shop business.
 Both months were extracted individually for daily measurements of the temperature.
 Descriptive statistics were also defined for each month.
 For additional information and queries, queries for June and December precipitation were included with a joined data frame to view a combined descriptive statistics.